xyberdoll/488389-kekstagram-19/README.md

 The research about **Ramsey Numbers**.

-In combinatorial mathematics, Ramsey's theorem states that one
+In combinatorial mathematics, Ramsey's theorem states that one will find monochr